MAP & EOC Testing FAQs

 When does MAP and EOC testing occur?

-Testing generally occurs during the months of April and May.
+Testing schedules vary by district, but generally occur during the months of April and May.

 Who is responsible for a student’s MAP and EOC scores?

 School districts that pay for MOCAP tuition are accountable for their MAP and EOC scores.